HassounLab/OMG/README.md

 ## Perform evaluation of OMG using the CANOPUS and MassSpecGym datasets

 All data necessary to run the evaluation of OMG described in our paper is included in the JESTR repository and the data folder here.
+The CANOPUS data is specified in the JESTR repository and should be downloaded as described there.
+The MassSpecGym data is available at: https://zenodo.org/records/16334702.
+Once downloaded, put the data under the 'JESTR1-main/data/MassSpecGym' directory.
 All variables in runOMG.sh currently point to the CANOPUS dataset.
 As a result, running the code as is will generate and rank candidates for the CANOPUS test set.
 To change to evaluating the MassSpecGym test set, specify --data_path to be '../JESTR1-main/data/MassSpecGym/' and then run the runOMG.sh file.

 ## Perform OMG using another dataset and PubChem-derived TL candidates